xixixao/gump/README.md

       @test()
 ```

-Most of the time, you will simply combine streams, but for times when this not possible, **run** can be useful.
+Most of the time, you will simply combine streams, but for times when this is not possible, **run** can be useful.
 You can also run tasks in parallel, and similarly with **pipe**, you don't have to call the tasks.

 ```coffee
   default: ->